jjwithanr/obsidian_bible_study/docs/New Testament/Galations/Galations4.md

 What pastor has not often had such fears of his people, when he sees them turn to the weak and beggarly elements of the world, or when, after having "run well," he sees them become the slaves of fashion, or of some habit inconsistent with the simplicity of the gospel?
 #jj

+#### v.18
+>It is fine to be zealous, provided the purpose is good, and to be so always, not just when I am with you.